The median annual wage

-We offer flexible Medical Assistant morning and evening classes.
-Once you earn your diploma, you’ll qualify to sit for your certification exam to become a Registered Medical Assistant.
+Our Medical Assistant program has morning, evening, and weekend classes.
+Once you earn your Medical Assistant diploma, you’ll qualify to sit for your certification exam to become a Registered Medical Assistant.

-Northwest’s schedule allows you to attend medical assistant training, care for family and have a balanced life in Las Vegas while advancing towards your new career.
+Northwest’s schedule allows you to attend medical assistant training, care for family and have a balanced life in Las Vegas and Henderson while advancing towards your new career.

-You will work with established, seasoned instructors to learn every aspect of Medical Assisting at Northwest’s Medical Assistant Program Las Vegas.
+You will work with established, seasoned instructors to learn every aspect of Medical Assisting at Northwest’s Medical Assistant Program in Henderson and Las Vegas.

 Northwest’s student-centered philosophy means that you come first in our Medical Assistant School in Las Vegas.

-Northwest offers day, night, and weekend classes to accommodate your Las Vegas work and family schedule.
+Northwest offers day, night, and weekend classes to accommodate your work and family schedule.